zackbraksa/seneca-progress/CONTRIBUTING.md

 }
 ```

-If you prefer, add the following configuration to format your conde on save:
+If you pprogress, add the following configuration to format your conde on save:

 ```
 {